Discovering Multiagent Learning Algorithms with Large Language Models: Game Theoretic Preliminaries

-The current policy $\sigma^{t+1}$ is derived from accumulated regret, typically using \textbf{Regret Matching (RM)}, which assigns probabilities proportional to positive regret:
+The current policy $\sigma^{t+1}_i$ is derived from accumulated regret, typically using \textbf{Regret Matching (RM)}, which assigns probabilities proportional to positive regret:

-The strategy $\sigma^t$ at any single iteration may not converge to NE.
-Instead, CFR outputs the \textbf{average strategy} $\bar{\sigma}^T$, computed by weighting the iteration strategy $\sigma^t$ by the player's contribution to the reach probability $\pi_i^{\sigma^t}(I)$.

-\textbf{CFR Variants:} Several variants modify these update rules.
-For example, \textbf{CFR+}~\citep{tammelin2014solving} replaces the regret accumulation $R^T$ with floor bounding $\max(R^{T-1} + r^t, 0)$ and uses linear averaging weights ($w_t = t$) for the average policy.
+The strategy $\sigma^t_i$ at any single iteration may not converge to NE.
+Instead, CFR outputs the \textbf{average strategy} $\bar{\sigma}^T_i$, computed by weighting the iteration strategy $\sigma^t_i$ by the player's contribution to the reach probability $\pi_i^{\sigma^t}(I)$.
+Several variants modify these update rules.
+For example, \textbf{CFR+}~\citep{tammelin2014solving} replaces the regret accumulation $R^t_i$ with floor bounding $\max(R^{t-1}_i + r^t_i, 0)$ and uses linear averaging weights ($w_t = t$) for the average policy.
 Our work uses AlphaEvolve to search for optimal variations of these accumulation and derivation functions.